'Officer and a gentleman': Retired RAF recruiter and Dundee English teacher Alastair Allan of Angus dies aged 91

 Tribute to Alastair Allan from The Royal British Legion Scotland

-Last year, to mark Alistair’s 90th birthday, a surprise party was arranged by Peter Kerr, The Royal British Legion Scotland veterans community support co-ordinator for Angus, Perthshire and Fife Areas.
+Last year, to mark Alastair’s 90th birthday, a surprise party was arranged by Peter Kerr, The Royal British Legion Scotland veterans community support co-ordinator for Angus, Perthshire and Fife Areas.

 Mr Kerr said: “I have known Alastair since November 2021 (Legion Scotland, Veteran Community Support).